-A Delaware corporation may restrict ownership as well as transferability of its securities (§202).
+A Delaware corporation may restrict ownership as well as transferability of its securities (\$202).
 Such restriction may be imposed by the certificate of incorporation, the bylaws or an agreement among securities holders or among such holders and the corporation (§202(b)).
 Unlike in Maryland, the DGCL provides that charter amendments related to share ownership and transfer restrictions are only effective against an existing shareholder if the shareholder votes in favor of the restriction (§202(b)).
-Such a restriction is permitted if it provides the corporation, other securities holders or any other person a prior opportunity to acquire the restricted securities; obligates the corporation, other securities holders or any other person to purchase the restricted securities; requires the corporation or other securities holder to consent to proposed transfers or transferees of the restricted securities; obligates the holder of the restricted securities holders or any other person; or prohibits transfers to or ownership by designated persons, classes or groups (§202(c)).
-Restrictions for the purpose of maintaining a tax, statutory or regulatory advantage or complying with statutory or regulatory requirements are conclusively presumed reasonable (§202(d)).
+Such a restriction is permitted if it provides the corporation, other securities holders or any other person a prior opportunity to acquire the restricted securities; obligates the corporation, other securities holders or any other person to purchase the restricted securities; requires the corporation or other securities holders to consent to proposed transfers or transferees of the restricted securities; obligates the holder of the restricted securities to sell (or causes an automatic sale of) the restricted securities to the corporation, other securities holders or any other person; or prohibits transfers to or ownership by designated persons, classes or groups ( $\S202(c)$ ).
+Restrictions for the purpose of maintaining a tax, statutory or regulatory advantage or complying with statutory or regulatory requirements are conclusively presumed reasonable ( $\S202(d)$ ).